John Murphy (sportscaster)

-John Murphy (born March 14, 1955) is an American sportscaster from Buffalo, New York.
-He is best known as the voice of the Buffalo Bills Radio Network and host of One Bills Live (formerly The John Murphy Show) on WGR and MSG Western New York.
+John Murphy (born March 14, 1957) is an American former sportscaster from Buffalo, New York.
+He is best known as the former voice of the Buffalo Bills Radio Network and host of One Bills Live (formerly The John Murphy Show) on WGR and MSG Western New York.
 In addition to the Bills, he also served as commentator for the Buffalo Bisons, Canisius College Golden Griffins, Buffalo Bulls and Niagara University Purple Eagles in the 1980s.

 Early life and education

 Murphy grew up in Lockport, New York.
 His father, Matthew Murphy, was a member of the New York State Assembly; his brother Paul Murphy served as general manager of the Buffalo Niagara Convention Center until his death in December 2020.

 Murphy received a degree in broadcasting from the S. I. Newhouse School of Public Communications at Syracuse University in 1978.

 Broadcast career

 Murphy spent some of his early career at WLVL in his hometown of Lockport, calling high school sports contests.
 His broadcast partner at WLVL, Frank Williams, would go on to a long career as a play-by-play announcer himself, spending over 30 years at WESB in Bradford, Pennsylvania, though Williams never advanced beyond high school sports.

 In November 1984, Stan Barron, the longtime sports director at WBEN, died from thyroid cancer, shortly after calling the Bills' last preseason game of the year.
 Barron's short-notice death led to Murphy's immediate hiring; Murphy initially served in all of the same capacities that Barron did.

 Murphy served as sports director at WBEN from 1984 to 1992 and hosted a talk show on the station until 1995.
 In 1989, Murphy succeeded Rick Azar as WKBW-TV's 6 PM sports anchor, joining Irv Weinstein and Tom Jolls in Western New York's most popular (at the time) newscast.
-Murphy was named Sports Director in 1992, one year after the departure of Sports Director Bob Koshinski.
+Murphy was named sports director in 1992, one year after the departure of sports director Bob Koshinski.
 He held the position for eighteen years, until September 2007, when Murphy balked at taking a twenty-percent pay cut, as other employees had done because of Granite Broadcasting's financial problems.

 Murphy remained off television until his non-compete contract clause expired, after which he joined WIVB-TV, WKBW's crosstown rival, in March 2008, to become that station's sports director.
 He replaced longtime sports director Dennis Williams in the position.
 Murphy left WIVB in June 2012 to focus full-time on his Bills duties.

 During his time at WKBW, he made a cameo in the film Bruce Almighty, the only WKBW anchor to do so.